litebird/litebird_sim/docs/source/scanning.rst

-We start from the detector's reference frame, which assumes that the main beam of the radiation pattern is aligned with the `z` axis, and that the detector is sensitive to the polarization along the `x` axis.
+We start from the detector's reference frame, which assumes that the main beam of the radiation pattern is aligned with the `z` axis, and that the beam of the detector is oriented using the `x` axis as the reference axis.
+(In other words, the `x` axis provides a reference frame for asymmetric beams.)

 The next reference frame is the *boresight*, and to convert from the detector's reference frame to the boresight there is a rotation, which